kyma-project/kyma/docs/serverless/03-03-registries.md

 ### How this works

- Provided that Serverless was installed with enabled internal registry, there is a fallback mechanism that works as follows:
+This implementation has a fallback mechanism that works as follows:

-1. Every 5 minutes, Function Controller checks if there is the `serverless-registry-config` Secret CR in the Namespace with your Function specifying the external registry to push the Function's image to.
+1. Every 5 minutes, Function Controller checks if there is the `serverless-registry-config` Secret CR in the Namespace with your Function specifying alternative registry to push the Function's image to.
-2. If it doesn't find such a Secret CR, Function Controller uses the credentials to the internal registry specified in the default `serverless-registry-config-default` Secret CR.
+2. If it doesn't find such a Secret CR, Function Controller uses the credentials to the default registry specified in the `serverless-registry-config-default` Secret CR.

 This mechanism also leaves room for a lot of flexibility as you can easily switch between external registries or move back to the internal one.
 If you remove the `serverless-registry-config` Secret CR or update it with credentials to a different external registry, you don't lose any images.
 Function Controller detects any changes in the Secret CR and the images are rebuilt automatically, using cache and delta updates.
-If you modify the username and password to the registry, these credentials are used by deployed functions that need to pull the images from the registry.
-The [admission webhook](#details-supported-webhooks-admission-webhook), on the other hand, automatically modifies the `.dockerconfigjson` entry in the Secret CR, pointing Kaniko to correct credentials to use when pushing images to the registry.
+If you modify the username and password to the registry, the [admission webhook](#details-supported-webhooks-admission-webhook) automatically encodes these credentials to base64 and sets them as a value under the `.dockerconfigjson` entry in the Secret CR.
+These credentials later serve Kubernetes to pull images of deployed Function from the registry, and allow Kaniko to push any newly built or rebuilt images to this registry.